TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-unauthorizedacl.md

 # You have Key Vault recommendations

 <!--issueDescription-->
-The key vault has denied access to a user or application because the user or application did not have sufficient key vault access policy permissions to perform an operation on the key vault
+The key vault has denied access to a user or application because the user or application did not have sufficient key vault access policy permissions to perform an operation on the key vault.
 <!--/issueDescription-->

 ## **Recommended Steps**